hexbenjamin/webster/README.md

 > a website chatbot by [hex benjamin](https://hexbenjam.in)!
 ---
 ## about
-> this project aims to create a chatbot that can be used to chat with a website, much as is described in the tutorial above.
+> this project aims to create a chatbot that can be used to chat with a website.
 **more to come!**

 ## usage